BOBrown/boZhang.github.io/_pages/about.md

 # News
 **2024:**
-- Sep 06, 2024: Previous evaluation emtrics for Formula and Table Recognition tasks, such as BLEU and Edit Distrance, exhibit limitations.
-[CDM](https://github.com/opendatalab/UniMERNet/tree/main/cdm) has been released to ensure the evaluation objectivity by designing a image-level rather than LaTex-level metric score for Formula and Table Recognition evaluation.
+- Sep 06, 2024: Previous evaluation metrics for Formula and Table Recognition tasks, such as BLEU and Edit Distrance, exhibit limitations.
+[CDM](https://github.com/opendatalab/UniMERNet/tree/main/cdm) has been released to ensure the evaluation objectivity by designing an image-level rather than LaTex-level metric score for Formula and Table Recognition evaluation.
 - Aug 13, 2024: Bo Zhang was invited to serve as a PC member of AAAI 2025.
 - Aug 08, 2024: We open-sourced [Models](https://huggingface.co/U4R/StructTable-base) and [StructEqTable-Deploy](https://github.com/UniModal4Reasoning/StructEqTable-Deploy), which is a open-source repository to support the structuring tasks of visual tables.
 - Aug 01, 2024:  We collaborated with the OpenDataLab team to open-source the [PDF-Extract-Kit](https://github.com/opendatalab/PDF-Extract-Kit?tab=readme-ov-file) repository, which can extract high-quality and structured content from PDFs and has gained **4K+** stars.